limyansky/personal_website/_drafts/Classifying-Personality-with-Machine-Learning.md

 [_myPersonality_](https://sites.google.com/michalkosinski.com/mypersonality), a dataset consisting Facebook content coupled with the user's personality type information, is also quite prominent.
 However, this dataset's maintainers stopped sharing it in 2018, and I felt it best to respect their decision to withdraw it.

+### Data Preparation
+With five binary personality labels, there are a total of 32 unique personality types.
+I used a [stratified shuffle split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html) on these 32 categories to implement an 80/20 train-test split.
+The training data was further divided, again using the stratified shuffle split, into an 80/20 train-valid datasets.
+My El-Demerdash et. al. used 90/10 splits, but given the small number of samples in this dataset, I felt 80/20 splits were justified.

 ## BERT
 _Bidirectional Encoder Representations from Transformers_, or [BERT](https://arxiv.org/abs/1810.04805v2) is a large language model (LLM) introduced by google in 2018.
 BERT was originally trained to predict masked words in a sentence, and to tell if two sentences likely followed each other in a string of text (https://huggingface.co/bert-base-multilingual-cased).